top of page

 Holy Cross basketball was so highly regarded that they could have joined the Big East Conference when it formed in 1980.
 The school vetoed the move for academic reasons.
 Today, Holy Cross competes in the Patriot League, a mid-major conference made up of northeastern schools with high academic standards.

-Here’s a Stadium Journey insider’s tip: there are some vending machines located a bit past the concession stands in the main lobby.
-Bottles of soda can be found here for $2, a much better deal than the $3 cans of soda at the concession stand.
+Here’s a Stadium Journey insider’s tip: there are some vending machines located in an alcove just past the concession stands in the main lobby.
+Bottles of soda can be found here for a cheaper price than at the concession stands.
 This can be our secret.

 Atmosphere 3